Love Yourself Week

 Love Yourself Week 2018 is sponsored by Women's Panhellenic Association, the Women's Center, the Positivity Project, and the Intersectional Feminist Alliance.
-Co-sponsors for our keynote speaker, Beverly Gooden, also includes: Office for Diversity and Inclusion, My Sister's Place, the LGBT Center, the Multicultural Center, Black Student Cultural Programming Board, Student National Medical Association, Survivor Advocacy Program, Ambassadors to the Survivor Advocacy Program, Ohio University Student Senate, Student Association American College of Osteopathic of Family Physicians, OB/GYN club, Physicians for Patients: Social Medicine in Action, Health and Wellness Club, and more!
+Co-sponsors for our keynote speaker, Beverly Gooden, also includes: Office for Diversity and Inclusion, My Sister's Place, the LGBT Center, the Multicultural Center, Black Student Cultural Programming Board, Student National Medical Association, Survivor Advocacy Program, Ambassadors to the Survivor Advocacy Program, Ohio University Student Senate, Student Association American College of Osteopathic of Family Physicians, OB/GYN club, Physicians for Patients: Social Medicine in Action, HCOM's Office of Inclusion, Health and Wellness Club, and more!

 October 22, 9AM-5PM, Baker 4th floor table (outside)

 Join us to video short talks for social media talking about affirmations, either of yourself or your friends, that has nothing to do with physical appearance.

 October 23, 11AM-1PM, Howard Hall

 Help us challenge beauty norms and the reliance on a number on the scale to determine self-worth and health.
 This is an opportunity to smash and/or re-purpose a scale!